 - Join some of the Brown School's student groups that raise awareness and advocate for social change.

-Our two-year, 60-credit-hour degree provides students with the fundamentals needed to impact the field of social work, while also providing opportunities to advance their analytical, leadership and team-building skills.
+Our two-year, 60-credit-hour degree provides students with the fundamentals needed to have an impact on the field of social work while also providing them with opportunities to advance their analytical, leadership and team-building skills.

 Our flexible curriculum includes outstanding research opportunities, real-world learning experiences through practica, and the opportunity to personalize their MSW.
-If students have earned a BSW from a CSWE-accredited school, they may also be eligible for advanced standing credit.
+If students have earned a Bachelor of Social Work from a school accredited by the Council on Social Work Education, they may also be eligible for advanced standing credit.

 The list below includes the required courses that students use to build their course of study.
 Because of the flexibility and customization of each MSW degree at the Brown School, the order in which students take their courses may vary.